 It’s also the location of the aforementioned Rhubarb Restaurant and many signature annual events, such as the Bluegrass Festival in the summer and WinterFest.
-Meanwhile, outdoor enthusiasts can enjoy public beaches and parks, the lookout point, kayaking, snowshoeing, snowmobiling and more.
+Meanwhile, outdoor enthusiasts can enjoy public beaches and parks, the lookout point, kayaking, snowshoeing, snowmobiling, and more.

 Explore the Haliburton Forest & Wild Life Reserve

-Boasting 100,000 acres, 100 lakes and millions of trees – as well as countless creatures both big and small – the Haliburton Forest & Wild Life Reserve has long been a must-visit for nature enthusiasts the world over.
+Boasting 100,000 acres, 100 lakes, and millions of trees – as well as countless creatures both big and small – the Haliburton Forest & Wild Life Reserve has long been a must-visit for nature enthusiasts the world over.

 Canopy tours allowing guests to glimpse the forest with a bird’s eye view are a big draw as Haliburton Forest has the longest canopy walkway in the world.
-Camping, kayaking, canoeing, fishing, mountain biking, dog sledding, snowshoeing and ice fishing are among the amazing experiences you can have on the property.
+Camping, kayaking, canoeing, fishing, mountain biking, dog sledding, snowshoeing, and ice fishing are among the amazing experiences you can have on the property.

 Learn About Haliburton’s History

-History buffs and those who crave knowledge will delight at the near 20,000 artifacts housed by the Haliburton Highlands Museum.
+History buffs and those who crave knowledge will delight at the nearly 20,000 artifacts housed by the Haliburton Highlands Museum.
 Escape into the life of the area’s pioneers, many of whom were farmers and others who lived off the land.
 Learn about life in the late 1800s and the people who forged a community from vacant land.